 City Council established the Committee of Management for the Dearness Home on September 20, 2010 in accordance with section 132 of the Long-Term Care Homes Act, 2007, which provides that the council of a municipality establishing and maintaining a long-term care home shall appoint from among the members of the council a committee of management for the home.

 Five members of council are appointed for a 4-year term to the Committee of Management.
 The Chair and Vice Chair are elected annually from among the committee members at the first meeting of the calendar year.

-The Dearness Home Committee of Management members for the term December 1, 2014 to November 30, 2018 are: Councillor Jared Zaifman (Chair); Councillor Anna Hopkins (Vice Chair); Councillor Tanya Park; Councillor Virginia Ridley; and Councillor Harold Usher.
+The Dearness Home Committee of Management members for the term December 1, 2014 to November 30, 2018 are: Councillor Anna Hopkins; Councillor Tanya Park; Councillor Virginia Ridley; Councillor Harold Usher; and Councillor Jared Zaifman.

 The Committee of Management meets a minimum of four times a year and may provide information reports to Municipal Council.
 The duties of the members of the Committee of Management are set out in the Long-Term Care Homes Act, 2007, as follows:

 (a) To exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances; and

 (b) To take such measures as necessary to ensure that the corporation complies with all requirements of the Long-Term Care Homes Act, 2007.